Onyinyechi46/taskFlow-web-cli/README.md

     $ todo house add "Take out the mail."
     $ todo house add "Pick up the trash."

+or to add multiple at once:

+    $ todo house add "Walk the dog."
+"Take out the mail."
+"Pick up the trash."

 Okay let's look at our list:

     $ todo house list